 - Water aerobics

 Interestingly, these guidelines also apply to people aged 19-64, so these sports can be enjoyed by everyone.
-If you’re trying to encourage a loved one to take up a new hobby, why not join in with them?
+If you're trying to encourage a loved one to take up a new hobby, why not join in with them?
 If your loved one has any medical conditions that affect their mobility, it's worth consulting a GP before starting a new exercise regime.